-- a) Promote prevention of waste generation among product users through awareness creation on behavior change, consumer choices and consumption practices to reduce excessive consumption or use and waste of diverse products - b) Collaborate and coordinate with national government and other stakeholders in adopting measures for promoting resource conservation and management to prevent or avoid excessive utilization of resources which lead to excess generation of solid waste - c) Establish partnership and collaboration with manufacturers wholesalers and retailers in adopting appropriate measures and strategies for preventing waste generation - d) Engage with national government to adopt appropriate measures for preventing waste in the product value chain and lifecycle such as product and packaging design, manufacture, distribution and product use - e) Promote in collaboration with national government and relevant stakeholders the adoption of modern technology in product manufacture so as to reduce excessive generation of solid waste - f) In collaboration with other relevant public and private stakeholders, promote reuse of products or materials e.g. containers or packaging materials in order to reduce generation of waste - g) The department responsible for solid waste management shall establish an inventory for all the waste streams which shall be disaggregated according to the respective sources waste, waste separation or segregation at source is essential.
-Currently, the county experiences poor solid waste handling, storage and separation at the sources.
-This is mostly common in the urban areas due to high population density and low awareness of sustainable waste handling, separation and storage processes.
-Other challenges faced by the county include storage of organic and inorganic waste in the same containers, open storage of waste or disposal of waste in outdoor open places directly from the source/point of generation or storage of waste in open spaces within premises which is a threat to public and environment health.
+- a) Promote prevention of waste generation among product users through awareness creation on behavior change, consumer choices and consumption practices to reduce excessive consumption or use and waste of diverse products - b) Collaborate and coordinate with national government and other stakeholders in adopting measures for promoting resource conservation and management to prevent or avoid excessive utilization of resources which lead to excess generation of solid waste - Establish partnership and collaboration with manufacturers wholesalers and retailers in adopting appropriate measures and strategies for preventing waste generation - d) Engage with national government to adopt appropriate measures for preventing waste in the product value chain and life-cycle such as product and packaging design, manufacture, distribution and product use - e) Promote in collaboration with national government and relevant stakeholders the adoption of modern technology in product manufacture so as to reduce excessive generation of solid waste

+- f) In collaboration with other relevant public and private stakeholders, promote reuse of products or materials e.g. containers or packaging materials in order to reduce generation of waste - g) The department responsible for solid waste management shall establish an inventory for all the waste streams, update any data which shall be disaggregated according to the respective sources and characteristics

 2.6.2.
-Solid waste handling and separation, storage and processing at source
+Solid waste handling and separation, storage and processing at source Context